Renault: Renault badge

 Renault's first badge was introduced in 1900 and consisted of the Renault brothers' intertwined initials.
 When the company started mass production in 1906, it adopted a gear-shaped logo with a car inside it.
 After World War I the company used a logo depicting an FT tank.
 In 1923 it introduced a new circle-shaped badge, which was replaced by the "diamond" or lozenge in 1925.
 The lozenge of Renault means a diamond that expresses the brand's firm desire to project a strong and consistent corporate image.

 The Renault diamond logo has been through many iterations.
 To modernise its image, Renault asked Victor Vasarely to design its new logo in 1972.
 The transformed logo maintained the diamond shape.
 The design was later revised to reflect the more rounded lines of the brand's new styling cues.
 The current badge has been in use since 1992.

 The logo for web and print use was updated three times thereafter.
 In 2002 a more realistic representation inside a yellow rectangle was made which is still used as the Renault Trucks logo albeit in red.
 In 2004 the logo received the Renault Identité typeface.
 In 2007, Saguez & Partners produced a version with the wordmark and logo inside a square.

 In April 2015, Renault introduced new designs to differentiate the company from the product brand, as part of the 'Passion for life' campaign.
 The new brand logo replaced the yellow background with a yellow stripe.
 A new typeface was also introduced.
 A corporate logo was unveiled at the 2015 Annual General Meeting, incorporating Renault, Dacia and Renault Samsung Motors.

 January 2021 saw the introduction of a new flat diamond logo alongside the Renault 5 Prototype electric concept car.
-The logo received so much positive feedback that Renault officially introduced the new symbol as their logo in March 2021, according to Renault's design director Gilles Vidal, who joined the group in 2020.
+The logo received so much positive feedback that Renault officially introduced the new symbol as its logo in March 2021, according to Renault's design director Gilles Vidal, who joined the group in 2020.
 They plan to introduce the new diamond on many online platforms in June 2021 and the first model with the new logo featured will be revealed in 2022.

 The yellow associated with the company appeared initially in the diamond badge of 1946, when Renault was nationalised.